Actinorhizal plant

-Actinorhizal plants are a group of angiosperms characterized by their ability to form a symbiosis with the nitrogen fixing actinomycetota Frankia.
+Actinorhizal plants are a group of angiosperms characterized by their ability to form a symbiosis with the nitrogen-fixing actinomycetota Frankia.
 This association leads to the formation of nitrogen-fixing root nodules.

-Actinorhizal plants are distributed within three clades, and are characterized by nitrogen fixation.
+Actinorhizal plants are distributed within nine lineages, and are characterized by nitrogen fixation.
 They are distributed globally, and are pioneer species in nitrogen-poor environments.
 Their symbiotic relationships with Frankia evolved independently over time, and the symbiosis occurs in the root nodule infection site.

 Classification

-Actinorhizal plants are dicotyledons distributed within 3 orders, 8 families and 26 genera, of the angiosperm clade.
+Actinorhizal plants are dicotyledons distributed within three orders, eight families and twenty-six genera, of the angiosperm clade.